churcho/dots/README-vim.md

 gn              " next occurrence of search pattern
 ```
 **Notes:**
-- Any motion or operation can be applied to any text object, e.g. `dit` will delete "some text" from `<a>some text</a>` and `yat` will copy the entire tag into the clipboard.
+- Text objects can be used with any operator, e.g. `dit` will delete "some text" from `<a>some text</a>` and `yat` will copy the entire tag into the clipboard.
 For more information [Jared Caroll's: Vim Text Objects: The Definitive Guide](https://blog.carbonfive.com/vim-text-objects-the-definitive-guide/).

 - `gn` is a very useful text object, few examples: `cgn` will change the next search pattern match, `vgn` will visually select all text from the cursor to the next match.
 For more information read [Bennet Hardwick's blog: 8 Vim tips and tricks for advanced beginners](https://bennetthardwick.com/blog/2019-01-06-beginner-advanced-vim-tips-and-tricks/).